DAY OF EMBRYO TRANSFER

-It's hard to believe I'm coming up on 10 years in this amazing career!
-From the get go, supporting women who are undergoing IVF (In Vitro Fertilization) on the day of their embryo transfers has been one of the most special and rewarding parts of my work.
+Since the start of my practice in 2006, supporting women who are undergoing IVF (In Vitro Fertilization) on the day of their embryo transfers has been one of the most special and rewarding parts of my work.
 It is the day you have worked so hard for and been through so much to get to.
 I am touched you would consider inviting me in and thrilled when you do!

-If you are considering acupuncture on the day of your embryo transfer, here are the basics you need to consider and know, as well as some extra layers if you want to dig in deeper.
+If you are considering acupuncture on the day of your embryo transfer, here are the basics you need to know and consider, as well as some extra layers if you want to dig in deeper.

 What, when, why.

 In an IVF, acupuncture is often done the day that the embryo(s) are put into the woman's uterus.
 In most studies - I'll cover more on the research in a bit - acupuncture is done twice.
-Once before the embryo transfer, then again after.
-So two acupuncture sessions done relatively close to one another are the norm in studies*.
+Once before the embryo transfer, then again after (within 24 hours on either side).
+So two acupuncture sessions done relatively close to one another are the norm in studies.

 " It's okay to feel good about doing what is right for you. "

-*Based on the studies (read on for links and actual stats), it'd be nice to do some sort of acupuncture relatively soon before and after the embryo transfer, but we know the date until anywhere from a couple weeks in advance to the afternoon before (keep reading for the logistics of scheduling).
-In the real world this boils down to having as many options to choose from as possible and then picking the ones that actually sound like they would make a woman and couple feel more supported, balanced, and sane.
-And in turn, skipping the ones that make them feel like desperate crazy people who are running around doing what a study tells them to do.
-There isn't a one size fits all, there's just a version that makes you feel the best and that's what you should do!
-Honestly, it's not about what you do or don't do, it's about how it tips the scales.
-I have done this for 10 years and I don't see one magic version that trumps the rest.
+Based on the studies (read on for links and actual stats), it'd be nice to do some sort of acupuncture relatively soon before and after the embryo transfer.
+In the real world this boils down to having as many options to choose from as possible and then picking the ones that actually sound like they would make you feel more supported, balanced, and sane.
+And in turn, skipping the ones that make you feel like a desperate crazy person who is running around doing what a study tells them to do while losing your mind!
+I have done day of transfer care for MANY years and MANY women.
+I don't see one magic version that trumps the rest.
 It's okay to feel good about doing what is right for you.

 Why might acupuncture be right for you.

 As I mentioned, there is some great research showing that it can be helpful.
-In general. the average of the studies seems to show about a 10% increase in success with those doing acupuncture vs not.
-Ways acupuncture can help improve outcomes is by normalizing hormones, improving uterine blood circulation, and relaxing the cervix so the transfer is smoother.
+In general, the average of the studies seems to show about a 10% increase in success of those doing acupuncture vs not.
+Acupuncture can help improve outcomes by normalizing hormones, improving uterine blood circulation, and relaxing the cervix so the transfer is smoother.
 Those who seem to benefit the most from acupuncture during their cycles are those who are "poor responders" and those who do even more customized acupuncture (whole systems acupuncture) leading up to their IVF.
 So if you are reading this enough in advance to start a month or two prior to your IVF, even better.
 If not, there's no time like the present!
 At Life Healing Life my day of embryo transfer success rates are over 80 - 90% for patients we have worked with me in advance (fresh and frozen cycles vary), and between 60 - 75% for those I only see on the day of transfer (again with frozen having better results than fresh).
-This is a really big deal, which I attribute not only to the acupuncture, as the research shows that's just a 10% boost over the clinic success rate.
-But to everything else we do, which is all unique and pioneered by me (we'll cover those in #2).
-Wherever you are in the process do what you can and what feels right, it's really okay!
+This is a really big deal which I attribute not only to the acupuncture - as the research shows that's just a 10% boost over the clinic success rate - but to everything else I add into the typical protocol.
+Acupuncture is the base, but there are so many ways additional to make it even better!

 " Doing acupuncture should make you feel more supported, more relaxed, more empowered, more sane. "

-One thing I really stress with prospective patients is there are a few studies where acupuncture seemed to decrease the odds of success.
+One thing I really stress with prospective patients is there are a few studies where acupuncture seemed to acutally decrease the odds of success.
 In every case, the conclusion of the study says that the stress of the extra running around, fear of needles, having acupuncture done by a stranger, etc canceled out the good of the acupuncture and then some.
-So if running around, getting up extra early, worrying about time, etc stress you out, don't feel bad about saying no to acupuncture.
-I've even talked some women out of doing acupuncture, when I realized they clearly sounded stressed about it.
+So if this applies to you, don't feel bad about saying no to acupuncture.
+I've even talked some women out of doing acupuncture when I realized they were very stressed about it.
 I wouldn't feel comfortable seeing them, because my Hippocratic oath is to "do no harm."
-So really consider this.
-Doing acupuncture should make you feel more supported, more relaxed, more empowered, more sane.
-If you want acupuncture and we've never met, feel free to pop into my office to say hello (email to set something up), or do a single treatment with me in advance.
-At the very least, we will have a nice phone chat to make sure you are "feelin' me"!

 Locations and Schedule Overviews